ctschwandt/OpenGL-Maze-FPS/README.md

 ## Getting started

-1. Ensure you have a modern C++ compiler along with OpenGL, GLFW, and GLEW installed.
+1. Ensure you have a modern C++ compiler along with OpenGL, SDL2, and GLEW installed.
 2. Build the project from the repository root using the provided `Makefile`:

    ```sh